Get insider access

 5. Best Cheap Wireless Printer

-If you only print once in a blue moon and need a cheap printer to get the job done, get the Canon PIXMA MG3620.
+If you want to spend as little as possible upfront, consider the Canon PIXMA MG3620.
+This printer has basic Wi-Fi connectivity but not Wi-Fi Direct.
 The build feels a little flimsy, and it only has a basic flatbed scanner, but it still prints good-quality documents and photos.
 The main downside with cheap printers like the PIXMA MG3620 is that the ink cartridges run out quickly, meaning you'll have to replace them often.
-The cost per print is low because replacement ink is relatively cheap; it's just inconvenient because it requires more maintenance, and you might end up with many incomplete or faded pages, wasting paper and time.
-This printer is fine for the occasional print job, but if you print more regularly, it's best to get one with better page yields, like our budget or mid-range pick.
+The cost-per-print is low because replacement ink is relatively cheap; it's just inconvenient because it requires more maintenance, and you might end up with many incomplete or faded pages, wasting paper and time.
+This printer is fine for the occasional print job, but if you print more regularly, it's best to get one with better page yields, like our budget or mid-range picks.

 See our review